GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

   This architecture applies the successful #acr("RNN") architecture to language modeling.
   In this case, the recurrent units act on word sequences.
   It comprises an embedding layer that maps individual words to #dim-features-value;-dimensional vectors.
-  Those vectors are then fed to the #acr("RNN"), which is followed by fully connected layers.
+  These vectors are then fed to the #acr("RNN"), which is followed by fully connected layers.
   #speechbrain also provides other architectures, such as a _TransformerLM_, based on the widespread Transformer architecture @vaswani_attention_2017.
 - Finally, the *acoustic model* performs the actual task of speech recognition by mapping audio features to tokens.
   It employs a #acr("CRNN") architecture for the encoder, which maps audio features (e.g. #acr("STFT") or #acr("MFCC")) to tokens.